-Enter, a problem, or query, or perhaps, a hypothesis.
+Enter a problem, query, or hypothesis.

-Let’s say an association wants to create a new content area for their annual conference.
+Let’s say an association wants to create a new content area for its annual conference.
 This is a two-pronged ask and may start with a qualitative study and then be solidified with a quantitative survey.
 Here’s one approach we may take with our partners:

 - Generate a study that promotes a conversation about content areas of interest.
 This type of qualitative study is essentially a discussion with the membership conducted in a focus group or one-on-one interviews.

 - Review results of the qualitative study, which will likely reveal a few content areas of interest.
-Our consultants will synthesize the responses and present tightened up summaries with infographics or other visual media for efficient interpretation.
+Our consultants will synthesize the responses and present tightened-up summaries with infographics or other visual media for efficient interpretation.

 - Generate a questionnaire with closed questions to quantify interest in each content area.
 This type of quantitative survey can be released to a larger audience, such as members, former members, or potential members.